Interscope Records: 2000–2010: Departure of Field, DreamWorks, Cherrytree Records and Beats

 In November 2003, Universal Music Group acquired DreamWorks Records and in 2004 it was merged into Interscope Geffen A&M. The DreamWorks A&R staff was retained, and the label's artists were divided between Geffen and Interscope.
 Among others, Interscope inherited Blink-182, The All-American Rejects, and Nelly Furtado.
+G-Unit artist Lloyd Banks released his debut studio album, The Hunger for More in June 2004 through Interscope.
+Anchored by the success of the single, On Fire, the album debuted atop the Billboard 200 and achieved platinum status by the RIAA.

 In March 2005, Interscope launched Cherrytree Records with Martin Kierszenbaum, its head of international operations.
 Kierszenbaum, also a producer and A&R executive, focused initially on developing artists from outside the United States.
 Feist and Robyn were among Cherrytree's first artists.

 Four of Interscope's releases were in the top 10 of the year end sales charts in 2005: The Massacre (50 Cent) at number one, Encore (Eminem) at number two, Love.Angel.Music.Baby.
 (Gwen Stefani) at number six, and How to Dismantle an Atomic Bomb (U2) at number eight.
 The Game's The Documentary appeared at number 16, and The Black Eyed Peas album Monkey Business charted at number 18.

 In 2006, Dre and Iovine established Beats Electronics.
 Dre had been approached by his attorney to start a line of sneakers, and when he told Iovine about the idea, Iovine said: "You know speakers, not sneakers."
 'Beats by Dr. Dre Studio Headphones' were introduced in January 2008 at the annual Consumer Electronics Show.
 "It took us two years to get them right, but when I heard I knew it was going to be big," Iovine said in 2010.
 "It's just like listening to a hit record."
 The marketing for Beats integrated endorsements from Interscope artists including Gwen Stefani, M.I.A. and Pharrell, Lady Gaga, and will.i.am.

 Lady Gaga's studio debut The Fame was released in August 2008; it was re-released with eight new songs as The Fame Monster in November 2009.
 Interscope held the top four positions on the 2009 year-end Hot 100 charts with The Black Eyed Peas' "Boom Boom Pow" (number one) and "I Gotta Feeling" (number four); Lady Gaga's "Poker Face" charted at number two and "Just Dance" was at number three.